Bladder discomfort and pain associated with interstitial cystitis (IC) can lead to debilitating conditions.

 In recent years, patients have begun filing claims for financial compensation against the manufacturers of Elmiron (i.e., Janssen Pharmaceuticals) related to severe eye disease.

-Yet, these suits have been brought individually in the United States District Court by plaintiffs were taking the medication for interstitial cystitis or other bladder condition.
 They have not been filed in a class-action capacity, but that option has not been ruled out.
-Class action lawsuits allow plaintiffs to bring claims on behalf of groups of similarly affected victims.
+An Elmiron class action lawsuit allows plaintiffs to bring claims on behalf of groups of similarly affected victims.

 Elmiron Vision Complication Claim Compensation

 Claims for prescription malpractice, including Elmiron eye damage lawsuits, implicate several plaintiffs' compensation forms.
 Accordingly, they may pursue relief for their increased costs, including medical bills, lost wages, and similar losses.